whisthq/whist/README.md

-To get started with development, clone this repository and
+To get started with development, clone this repository and navigate to the subrepository

-While it is likely that you will work on a feature which touches multiple subrepositories,
+While it is likely that you will work on a feature which touches multiple subrepositories, each subrepository has its own development workflow which you should follow.
+We recommend that you always work within a specific subrepository

+When cloning, you can install the pre-commit hooks via `pip install pre-commit`

+and then run `pre-commit install`

 Each subrepository has their own README with instructions on how to develop for that repository, but all w